TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.rst

    python -m unittest test_module.TestClass.test_method

-You can pass in a list with any combination of module names, and fully qualified class or method names.
+You can pass in a list with any combination of module names, and fully qualified kundi or method names.

 Test modules can be specified by file path as well::